-- In 2022, the committee retained Compensation Advisory Partners to advise the committee during its review of the Company's short-term and long-term incentive compensation programs and to provide a comprehensive analysis of executive compensation survey data and market trends. - The committee's work with Compensation Advisory Partners is described in greater detail below in the subsection titled "Independent Compensation Consultant." - Further, as discussed below in the section titled "Compensation Discussion and Analysis," the Compensation and Human Capital Committee consults with management in developing compensation plans for the Company.
+- In 2023, the committee retained Compensation Advisory Partners to advise the committee during its review of the Company's short-term and long-term incentive compensation programs and to provide a comprehensive analysis of executive compensation survey data and market trends. - The committee's work with Compensation Advisory Partners is described in greater detail below in the subsection titled "Independent Compensation Consultant; Use of Market Data." - Further, as discussed below in the section titled "Compensation Discussion and Analysis," the Compensation and Human Capital Committee consults with management in developing compensation plans for the Company.